silverriver/silverriver.github.io/_pages/datasets.md

 ### Download

-You can find the download link of LCCC from this [repo](https://github.com/thu-coai/CDial-GPT).
+You can find the download link of LCCC from this [repo](https://github.com/thu-coai/CDial-GPT) or huggingface [Dataset Zoo](https://huggingface.co/datasets/silver/lccc).

 ### Reference